nicolaspearson/react.antd.fuse/README.md

 3.  `npm start` to run the application in dev mode.
 4.  `npm run prettier` to prettify the code.

+### Docker

+This project includes a multi-stage Dockerfile, to build an image you can execute: `docker build . --tag react-kraken-client:1.0`

+### Captcha

+Captcha codes have been integrated using [Reaptcha](https://github.com/sarneeh/reaptcha).
+Register for v2 reCaptcha codes [here](https://www.google.com/recaptcha/intro/v3.html), then change the site keys in the `.env` files accordingly

+### Themes and generated output

+This project uses a `Git Kraken` theme, feel free to swop it out with your flavour!

+The styles are applied at build time, any changes that are made to your theme will automatically be applied during development via HMR (Hot Module Reloading).
+Additionally a JSON file containing the palette is generated from the less file -> `src/utils/raw/palette.json`, the JSON file is used to read any less variables from our typescript classes, see `src/utils/PaletteUtils`.

+### API

+If you need an API for this frontend, it has been integrated with this project:

 ### Directory structure

 The `src` directory layout can be seen below:

 ```
+src
 ├── assets
 │   └── images
 │       ├── png